-In an age where digital downloads are replacing disc media and even physical games require installation to the hard drive by default, 500GB - the size of the HDD on both the standard Xbox One and PS4 consoles - is just not enough.
+In an age where digital downloads are replacing disc media and even physical games require installation to the hard drive by default, 500GB - the size of the HDD on standard Xbox One and PS4 consoles - is just not enough.

-Unlike the PS4, which can only be upgraded by removing and replacing the original drive, since an update earlier this year the Xbox One recognises external hard drives, as long as they have a USB 3.0 connection.
+Thankfully, the Xbox One recognises external hard drives, as long as they have a USB 3.0 connection.
 And once installed they can be used in exactly the same way as the existing internal HDD.

 You can either go to the settings through interaction with the pop-up or head there manually and enter the "System" settings.

 In there you will see the "storage" icon.
 Select it and the next page will show your existing external hard drive alongside the new one.

 In all likelihood the drive will need to be formatted before it can be used for anything other than storing video, picture and music files, especially if it's come straight out of the packaging.
 The Xbox One needs to do that itself.
 So choose the new drive and scroll down to the option "Format".
 Select "Format storage device" and a new screen will pop up with a keyboard to select the drive's name.

 We kept the default name "External" and chose to install new games and apps to the new drive when asked.

 Formatting the drive takes no more than five or six seconds and you're good to go.

 On your My Games & Apps screen you will now see that the entire storage available, both internally and externally, is accumulated into one statistic.

 We also recommend you completely shut down your Xbox One and reboot.
 We did and the drive worked very well straight after.